psychemedia/island-storynotes/godshill_to_do.md

 Isle of Wight Venables

-The church (of which the old tradition is told, so common elsewhere to explain the position of sacred edifices on elevated or otherwise inconvenient sites, of spirits, either good or evil, transporting the materials from the valley below during the night, until the builders were constrained to acquiesce in the change of situation) stands on an isolated knoll, whose broken sides, rich in colouring and profuse vegetation, offer many tempting studies to an artist pp97
+The church (of which the old tradition is told, so common elsewhere to explain the position of sacred edifices on elevated or otherwise inconvenient sites, of spirits, either good or evil, transporting the materials from the valley below during the night, until the builders were constrained to acquiesce in the change of situation) stands on an isolated knoll, whose broken sides, rich in colouring and profuse vegetation, offer many tempting studies to an artist

+pp97
 Godshill church was the scene, in the fourteenth century, of some of those unseemly disputes between the seculars and regulars then so common.
 Letters from two successive Bishops of Winchester A.D.
 1307, 1340, are given in Worsley's History, complaining that the monks had taken violent possession of the church, and fortified themselves therein, holding it by force of arms against the bishop, and begging the king to interpose his authority in their behalf.

 The church was struck by lightning in January 1778, and considerably damaged.
 The lightning descended the tower, loosening the masonry; and entering the church, proceeded along the whole length of the wall above the arcade to Sir John Leigh's monument, where it dislodged a portion of the mouldings, and made itsway into the ground below the east windows.
 Soon after this the gable fell, and continued some little time in ruins.

-A grammar school was founded here by Sir Richard Worsley, in 1614 ;but though former writers speak of it as in a state of efficiency, the endowment has proved entirely inadequate, and the intentions of the founder have ceased to take effect.
+A grammar school was founded here by Sir Richard Worsley, in 1614; but though former writers speak of it as in a state of efficiency, the endowment has proved entirely inadequate, and the intentions of the founder have ceased to take effect.
 The curate for the time being has been for some time past the nominal master of the Grammar School, and the occupier of the premises built on the site of the old "Chantry House."

 1850 barbers picturesque guide

 GODSHILL is a picturesque village, much remarked for the bold position of its Church, which, standing on a very abrupt hill, surrounded by the cottages of the inhabitants, may be supposed to have given name to the place, from its erection on so commanding a site.
 Rustic tradition, indeed, tells that a more lowly spot was at first selected; but that the materials employed for that purpose by day, being regularly removed, by invisible agents, to the summit of the hill during the night, the workmen at length wisely determined to save themselves further unnecessary trouble, and built the church where some supernatural authority so plainly intimated that it must be erected!

 https://godshill.online/the-godshill-legend/
 There have been a number of variations on the Godshill Legend.
 However, they all revolve around the same set of happenings over the space of a few days back in the seventh century when the largely Saxon inhabitants of the Isle of Wight were converted to the Christian faith.

 The local inhabitants now needed a christian place of worship to attend.
 The only location at that time was the pagan site set on the top of the small hill where the church now stands.
 The village elders decided to build a chapel to God in a field below the site that had been used in pagan times.

 It was a big community project and all the village helped to mark out the foundations on the chosen site.
 They built using small and large local stones gathered from wherever they could find them.
 At the end of the first day everyone was exhausted and went home to bed and they probably all slept very soundly.

 When they returned to the building site early the following morning they discovered that everything in the field had disappeared.
 After a local search, they discovered everything, the stones, all of the markers and lines and all of their tools and ropes had been moved to the top of the hill.
 What's more, everything was laid out at the top of the hill exactly as had been left in the field below the previous evening.

 So, the day's work was to be the moving of everything from the top of the hill back to the field below.
 So, after another day's exhausting work they were back to where they were the evening before.
 They thought no more of it and set off home for a good night's sleep.

 You can imagine their astonishment the next morning when they found that exactly the same had happened again.
 Everything had been moved and laid out perfectly once more on top of the hill.
 They were determined the church should be in their chosen location at the bottom of the hill and again moved everything back and then continued the building work.
 At the end of the day, the village elders decided to post watchmen around the church to watch over the building works.

 At midnight, in the dark, the watchmen started to hear rumbling sounds.
 They couldn't believe their eyes.
 They saw the giant stones sway from side to side slowly, as if awakening.
 The smaller stones then started jumping and rolling up the hill, leapfrogging over each other and the various obstacles in the way.
 The larger stones moved slowly, swaying and rolling.
 Not only the stones, but marker pegs, ropes, shovels and anything related to the building of the church, flew up the hill with them.
 At the top of the hill, marker pegs were hammered into the layout of the church with mallets that swung themselves, and string tied itself to the pegs to form the guide for the church building layout.

 After the village elders had heard what had happened, they decreed that the church would be built on the top of the hill, and that from that time on, in honour of the miracle that had happened there, the village would be named "God's Hill".
 The field below the hill where they had initially tried to build their church was from then on known as "Devil's Acre".

 Isle of Wight, Ward, 1909
 p27 Godshill Church (6rf. each, towards the restoration), one of the six given by William Fitz Osbern soon after the Conquest, to his Abbey of Lyra in Normandy, and perhaps founded by him, was, according to tradition, originally built in the valley at Devil's Acre, Sheepwash, about a mile S.W.
 Perhaps the monks effected the change of site, attributed as usual to the devil, but of their work nothing is left.
 On the suppression of the Alien Priories in 1414, Henry V. gave Godshill to Sheen Priory, founded that year.

 The Church, as we see it, dates from the first quarter of the 15th cent., and is, with the exception of later tasteless work, Early Perpendicular.
 Architecturally it is of little interest.
 The top stage of the tower was rebuilt in the 16th cent., and restored after being struck by lightning in 1778.

 Garle, Driving tour, p60-61
 Passing through the interesting little village of Godshill, we stopped to visit the church, which is situated on the summit of a steep hill.

 Tradition says the building operations were begun in the valley on a part known as the Devil's Acre, but during the night all the materials were mysteriously carried up to the top of the knoll, and those concerned, taking this for an intimation that the edifice was to be erected on the hill, built it there.
 In the entrance porch is a memorial tablet to a worthy, Richard Gard by name, who lived in the time of Sir John Oglander.
 This tablet sets forth his many virtues and generous acts; but Sir John, who knew him, describes him in his diary as a French refugee, shrewd and dishonest, and as having amassed considerable property by various base practices, such as by getting possession of title deeds of estates under colour of examining them, discovering some flaw, and then by base and fraudulent representations driving the parties to a com(osition advantageous to himself; also by stealing cattle and placing hot loaves on their horns to make them supple, and so render it easy to alter their natural shape, in order to deceive their lawful owner, should he come to claim them.

 Sir John Oglander puts rather a different complexion on his deeds to that recorded on the tablet in the church porch.
 One curious clause in his will was that the stone placed over his grave should \^e broken to enable him to rise the easier on the Day of Judgment